core-wg/yang-cbor/draft-ietf-core-sid.md

 The ".sid" file MUST NOT be published as part of the RFC: the IANA Registry is authoritative and a link is to be inserted in the RFC.

-A published ".sid" file should containly only schema-node allocations with a stable status.
+A published ".sid" file MUST NOT contain schema-node allocations with an unstable status.

 ### Initial contents of the registry {#ietf-iana-sid-range-initial-contents}